JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getMiningWindowDuration`

-Get the length of the mining window in seconds
+Get the length of the mining window in seconds.